wusai2333/trib/doc/lab2.md

 - `Backs []string` These are the addresses of the back-ends.
   These are the back-ends that the keeper needs to maintain.
-- `Keepers []string` These are the addresses that the keeper will listen so that they can connect to each other.
-  For Lab2, there will be only one keeper.
+- `Keepers []string` These are the addresses that the keeper will listen on so that all the keepers can talk to each other.
+For Lab2, there will be only one keeper, and for that, you don't have to listen on this address, since nobody will ring the bell.
 - `This int` The index of this keeper (in the `Keepers` list).
+  For Lab2, it will always be zero.
 - `Id int64` A non-zero incarnation identifier for this keeper, usually derived from system clock.
+For Lab2, this fields does not matter.

 A keeper can do whatever it wants to do, but a keeper should be only maintain the general key-pair service